-You need to be approved by an insurer to get paid by them.
-Start by calling the insurer to ask for their procedure codes.
+You need to be approved by an insurer to get paid through insurance for telehealth.
+Start by calling the insurer to ask for their Insurance for telehealth procedure codes.
 If they accept your service, they may ask you to get credentialed, typically referred to as “credentialing” or “paneling”.
 Typically, counselors haven’t been getting reimbursement for Medicare, despite trying to change this for decades.
-Other groups such as social workers, psychologists, psychiatrists, nurse practitioners, psychiatric and other nurses as well as health coaches in some states can be credentialed and [paid by insurance companies.
+Other groups such as social workers, psychologists, psychiatrists, nurse practitioners, psychiatric and other nurses as well as health coaches in some states can be credentialed and paid by insurance companies.
 For more information about reimbursement, consider taking the convenient online course at TBHI described here: Reimbursement Strategies Increasing Authorization & Payment.

 Counselors may also benefit from knowing that Medicaid, which is funded through DSHS at the state level, will approve certain Master’s level providers if they have the “right training and/or experience” — typically a specialty in working with families and especially children.
 They are expanding their criteria, so there seem to be growing possibilities for counselors who explore these areas and others.
 Your advocacy efforts will be needed to help bring counselors into that reimbursement stream.